 Adding new features opens potential new revenue streams by allowing consumers to upgrade their vehicle after purchase, perhaps even renting features for limited times and the security patching can save the automakers money by eliminating costly recalls.
-So, it seems like a no-brainer for the car maker.
-Why aren’t they all doing it?
+So, it seems like a no-brainer for the car maker to offer updates for car software.

 Third-party dealerships in the US make a significant portion of their profit from servicing the vehicles they sell.
 OTA updates could significantly reduce the number of service visits, which in turn lowers profitability for the dealership.
 Tesla does not sell their cars via independent dealers, so they don’t meet the resistance that the other car makers face in threatening a dealer’s revenue stream.

 During an OTA update the following must happen:

 - The automaker must create an update – typically only the changed code to minimize the size of the update

 - A wireless communication channel must be established

 - The current car software/firmware version installed on the vehicle must be determined